-This years theme is: TBD
+This years theme is: Sunflowers

 Entry forms can be done interactively from the website www.assistexpo.ca/perthfair .